leosanbu/pyngSTar/README.md

 ### How do I install these dependencies?

-Use pip install and a list of the missing modules:
+Use pip3 install and a list of the missing modules:
 ```
-pip install pandas pyfaidx biopython pyahocorasick
+pip3 install pandas pyfaidx biopython pyahocorasick
 ```
-If you need some of the others just use pip install also on those.
+If you need some of the others just use pip3 install also on those.

 ### What if I don't have admin rights to install python modules?

-Then I recommend to create a **python virtual environment** following these steps:
+Then I recommend to create a **python3 virtual environment** following these steps:

 Create and activate a virtual environment (venv or any other name):
 ```